-Although there is not much to see and do in Maseru, outdoor enthusiasts will soon come to view Lesotho as a giant playground of sorts.
-A country full of walking and hiking trails, leading tourists up into the mountains and past rural villages and hamlets where life goes on in blissful disregard for modernity, there are also some great outdoor activities for tourists to try their hands at in Lesotho.
-Activities diverse as pony trekking, fishing, birding, abseiling, skiing and even paragliding are available - and these are generally well organised, and easy to get involved in (just enquire at any upmarket hotel in Maseru).
+Although there is not much to see and do in Maseru, outdoor enthusiasts will soon come to view Lesotho as a giant natural playground.
+The country is full of walking and hiking trails, leading tourists up into the mountains and past rural villages and hamlets.